 Winston Churchill is a very contentious figure.
 Many in Britain remember him as the man who led the country to victory against the Nazis.
 However, in other colonial countries, Churchill is viewed very differently.

 This digital enquiry gets to the very heart of this debate.
+It looks at Churchill’s relationship with the Empire as well as Churchill the politician.

 Your students will work online using downloadable word documents.